Timeline of the Syrian civil war (August–December 2014): 25 November

 Syrian Air Force raids on the city of Raqqa kill at least 36 people.

 28 November

 According to the New Straits Times (a government-controlled Malaysian newspaper), activists and opposition figures indicate the demise of the Revolution to topple Assad, calling the revolt a failure.

 According to a Kurdish official and activists, ISIL raids Kobani from a base in Turkey.

 29 November

 Heavy fighting in Kobani kills at least 40 fighters from both ISIL and Kurdish forces.

 30 November

-Phe pro-regime warplanes carry out aerial bombardments on the residential building in the cities of Jassem, Tafas, killing at least 20 civilians including women and children, and one civilian respectively.
+The pro-regime warplanes carry out aerial bombardments on the residential building in the cities of Jassem, Tafas, killing at least 20 civilians including women and children, and one civilian respectively.

 Coalition forces launch over 30 airstrikes on Raqqa, the de facto capital of ISIL.
 No real positive outcomes according to reports by YPG fighters on the ground: "US air strikes are useless and we only have support from Kurdish fighters and Shia militias."